irlanrobson/irlanrobson.github.io/_posts/2019-09-09-cone limit in quaternion space.md

 elegant and simple to implement.
 The Jacobians and constraint effective masses of the quaternion constraints are not so trivial to derive.

 That's it.
 I hope this post was not very confusing.
-Sometimes it is much simpler to comment the code and provide an explanation than writing Latex scripts.

 **Note**: If you are looking for a more general framework for applying limits in quaternion space I recommend this nice project by Gino from which I got some inspiration to write this post: